Vikash1908/ETH-Intermediate/README.md

 Description

-The MyToken contract is written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+The Fundraising contract is written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract includes functions to mint new tokens, burn existing tokens, transfer tokens between addresses and use of error handling statements.
 This program serves as a basic introduction to token management in Solidity and can be used as a foundation for more advanced token projects.

 Getting Started